A Guide to the BC Economy and Labour Market

 Creating Your Own Job: The Self-employment Phenomenon

 There are many reasons why someone might decide to work independently rather than as an employee.
-Some relate to lifestyle preferences (you have a lot more control over what you do, and when you do it, if you're your own boss), while others are a reflection of prevailing labour market conditions.
+Some relate to lifestyle preferences, while others are a reflection of prevailing labour market conditions.

-Workers who've lost their jobs and can't find other employment that matches their skills may choose to start up their own business.
-So might someone who doesn't want or need to work full-time, but isn't ready to leave the labour market completely.
-A lot of retirees may choose this way of supplementing their pension income, as well as keeping their minds and bodies active, by pursuing interests that they haven't had time for in the past.
+Workers who can’t find employment that matches their skills may choose to start up their own business.
+Self-employment may also be an option for those who don’t want or need to work full time, but are not ready to leave the labour market completely.
+Some retirees choose this way of supplementing their pension income, as well as keeping active, by pursuing interests that they haven’t had time for in the past.

-A person with an entrepreneurial bent who wants to try out a new idea or sell a product that he/she has made might start their own business.
-So could someone who has specialized skills, or whose skills are in such high demand that they can earn more as a contractor than they would if they were working as paid employees.
-Also, the nature of some types of occupations (for example, carpentry or dentistry) is such that self-employment is a very typical work arrangement.
+An entrepreneurial person who wants to try out a new idea or sell a product that he or she has made might start up a business.
+So might someone who has specialized skills, or whose skills are in such high demand that they can earn more as a contractor than as a paid employee.
+Also, the nature of some types of occupations (e.g., carpentry, farming or dentistry) is such that self-employment is a very typical work arrangement.

-About a fifth of BC's workforce was self-employed in 2005.
-That's up from 16% in 1990.
-Most of these people work without any paid help.
-Only a third have paid employees; two out of three are working on their own or with the help of unpaid family members.
+Two out of three self-employed people do not have paid help.
+They either work alone or with the help of unpaid family members.
 That represents a significant departure from the past.
 In 1990, the number of self-employed people with paid help was only slightly lower than the number working on their own.

 Source: Statistics Canada